MartinSpiessl/zilu/README.md

 - Follow the format such as 'cfg/test.cfg', put your test case in 'cfg' folder.
 - And then try to run the system and see what happens.

-## Enjoy your tour with our Invariant Inference Framework
+## Enjoy your tour with our Invariant Inference Framework: ZILU